What Is the Difference Between Mainland and Free Zone for a UAE Tech Company?

 Which Is Right for Your Tech Business?

 If your primary clients are UAE Mainland businesses or government entities, a Mainland company is generally the more straightforward choice.
-If your business is primarily international — serving clients outside the UAE — a Free Zone company offers potential tax advantages and a simpler setup process.
+If your business is primarily international, a Free Zone company offers potential tax advantages.

-Many growing tech businesses eventually operate both a Free Zone entity for international work and a Mainland entity for domestic clients, with careful structuring to manage the Corporate Tax and VAT implications of each.
+Many growing tech businesses eventually operate both a Free Zone entity for international work and a Mainland entity for domestic clients.

 Conclusion